PaulSigua/PaulSigua/README.md

-## 👋 ¡Hola!
-Soy Paúl Sigua
+## 👋 Hey!
+I'm Paúl Sigua

 🎓 Student of Computer Science Engineering at the Salesian Polytechnic University.
 Cuenca, Ecuador 🇪🇨

-🛠️ Currently working on academic and personal projects related to web development, API, GPU image processing, and mobile platforms connected to modern backends.
+🛠️ I'm Currently working on academic and personal projects related to web development, API, GPU image processing, and mobile platforms connected to modern backends.

 ---